tomphp/tomphp.github.io/_posts/2016-06-06-a-case-for-property-based-testing.md

 For this example, I did intentionally set out to blow the stack.
 However, when I wrote the property test, I initially failed to generate an error because my range of input prime numbers was not high enough (only the first 10).
 After increasing the list, I got the error I was expecting.
-The raises the question that if you don't know what error you are looking for, how do you ensure that the range that your generator is generating is sufficient?
+This raises the question that if you don't know what error you are looking for, how do you ensure that the range that your generator is generating is sufficient?
 Something to ponder on...